 An immaculate bolthole, perfect for couples or a special celebration, with fabulous front line sea views and within walking distance of Falmouth's cafes, shops and restaurants.

-The reverse level accommodation comprises a bedroom with king size bed and en-suite shower room on the ground floor whilst on the first floor is an open plan living room with kitchen and dining areas.
+The reverse level accommodation comprises a bedroom with double size bed and en-suite shower room on the ground floor whilst on the first floor is an open plan living room with kitchen and dining areas.

 There is a balcony off this room with incredible views across Falmouth Bay - a great spot for breakfast in the sunshine or evening G & T's.